-C-4.
+C-5.
 To whom issued

-- a Writs of execution for judgments recorded in the judgment docket of the Superior Court may be directed to the sheriff of any county. - b.
-Writs of execution for judgments recorded in the case records of the Superior Court, Law Division, Special Civil Part but not in the judgment docket of the Superior Court shall be directed to the officer responsible for enforcing judgments of the Law Division, Special Civil Part in any county.
+- a Writs of execution for judgments recorded in the judgment Statewide Judgment Lien Index may be directed to the sheriff of any county. - b.
+Writs of execution for judgments recorded in the case records of the Superior Court, Law Division, Special Civil Part but not in the Statewide Judgment Lien Index shall be directed to the officer responsible for enforcing judgments of the Law Division, Special Civil Part in any county.

 Subsection a. continues the provision in 2A:17-4 permitting simultaneous collections in more than one county.

-C-5.
+Subsection a. controls judgments that are in the Statewide Judgment Lien Index; subsection b. controls Special Civil Part judgments that have not been put in that index.

+C-6.
 Form and contents of collection orders

-a.
-A writ of execution shall specify in its title whether it is directed at the personal property, real property, or the earnings, of the judgment debtor.
+- a.
+A writ of execution shall specify in its title whether it is directed at the personal property, real property, or the earnings, of the judgment debtor. - b.

-b.
 A writ of execution shall include such information concerning the judgment, the judgment creditor and the judgment debtor as Court Rules require.